 Globally, spectrum prices reached all-time highs with the 3G auctions at the start of the millennium, before falling gradually until 2007.
 From 2008-2016, when 4G auctions became common, the average final price paid for spectrum sold at auction increased significantly - by 3.5 fold.
 This average rise was largely due to the increase in awards of sub-1GHz bands, which tend to be more valuable, higher reserve prices, as well as a number of outlier auctions where final prices were extremely high.
+A recent study showed high prices are especially problematic in developing countries where on average prices are three times higher than in developed countries when income is taken into account.
+African countries, specifically, account for half of all extremely high spectrum prices globally.5

-These extremely high price auctions were typically the result of national policy decisions, including setting excessive reserve prices, making insufficient spectrum available for auction, and a lack of clarity on future releases or the process of renewing expiring licences.
+Extremely high price auctions are typically the result of national policy decisions, including setting excessive reserve prices, making an insufficient amount of spectrum available for auction, and a lack of clarity on future releases or the process of renewing expiring licences.
 Such factors can create uncertainty, artificial scarcity of spectrum and encourage excessive bidding above operators' true valuations of the licences on offer.
+For example, African countries have assigned approximately half the amount of mobile spectrum, compared with the global average, which creates scarcity and risks higher prices.
+More widely, reserve prices at spectrum auctions in developing countries are on average more than five times those in developed countries once income differences are considered.